- Terms of Home Loan

 - These interest payments are known as pre-EMI.

-- The longer your builder takes time to complete the whole construction, the more interest you pay to the bank, adding on to cost of your property.
+- The longer your builder takes time to complete the whole construction, the more interest you pay to the bank, adding on to the cost of your property.

 - Pre-EMIs also come with tax benefits.
 You can claim the tax deduction in five equal annual installments after the construction is completed.